1. Tegalalang Rice Terraces

 5. Stay with a local family

 Get to know the Balinese local life by staying with a local family.
-One of the things you must do in Bali to get to know the island.
+One of the things you must do in Bali is to get to know the island.
 Experience how the real Balinese people live their daily lives, help them do their work, taste the incredibly tasty food they eat.
 After these days you will leave a lot of new friends behind.

 6. Sunrise in Munduk